 Translucent porcelain enables the passage of light through the wall of the item.
 Bone china is translucent.
-However it is so vitreous that pieces cannot support their own weight during firing, this requires bisque firing in setters to hold the shape at high temperature followed by glazing at low temperatures.
-In recent years the availability of white burning plasticizers has made it possible to maximize feldspar content in even potter's porcelains, resulting in very translucent ware (in the past the added feldspar meant less room for clay in the recipe, and therefore less plasticity).
+However, it is so vitreous that pieces cannot maintain their shape during firing.
+To resolve this problem bisque firing is done in holders and setters, and pieces are finished using glazes that melt at much lower temperatures.
+In recent years the availability of white-burning plasticizers has made it possible to maximize feldspar content in even potter's porcelains, resulting in very translucent ware without the need for bone ash or traditional cone 12 bone china temperatures.

-There are more factors at play to produce translucency in non-bone-china porcelain than it might at first appear.
-Of course it is well known that kaolins containing significant titanium impede translucency.
-Thus, the most sought after kaolins are those with body low TiO2 and low iron content (Grolleg and New Zealand china clay are examples).
+Thus today, most companies find the traditional bone-china process to be unnecessary in producing a super-white translucent porcelain.
+But there are more factors at play to produce translucency in non-bone-china porcelain than it might at first appear.
+Of course, it is well known that kaolins containing significant titanium impede translucency.
+Thus, the most sought-after kaolins are those with low TiO2 and low iron content (Grolleg and New Zealand china clay are examples).
 It seems obvious that bodies need to be fired to a point well past where they reach zero porosity to have really good translucency.
 But this is not necessarily true.
-It also seems obvious that the range within which good translucency happens and ware is stable enough to hold itself in shape during firing would be very narrow.
+It also seems obvious that the range within which good translucency happens, and ware is stable enough to hold itself in shape during firing, would be very narrow.
 Again, this is not necessarily true.
-Using frits as the flux also seems obvious to achieving really good translucency but this is not necessarily true either, feldspar-only porcelains can be very translucent.
-Also, contrary to what many people believe, high temperatures (cone 10) are not required for good translucency.
+Using frits as a flux also seems obvious to achieving really good translucency, but this is not necessarily true either, feldspar-only porcelains can be very translucent.
+Also, as noted and contrary to what many people believe, high temperatures (cone 10 and beyond) are not required for good translucency.

-The recipe for a cone 10 translucent plastic porcelain is really quite simple: It needs 20% silica for glaze fit (25% if your glazes craze).
+The recipe for a cone 10 translucent plastic porcelain is really quite simple: It needs 20-25% silica for glaze fit.
 It needs 2-4% white bentonite (e.g. VeeGum, Bentone) for workability.
-25% feldspar (high quality low iron) will give less fired warping and less translucency, 35% will give best translucency and the least stability in the kiln.
-The rest of the recipe is high quality white burning kaolin (e.g. New Zealand).
-For a casting version cut the bentonite to 1% or less (just enough to give it the plastic strength to pull away from the mold).
-For lower temperatures add more feldspar (at the expense of kaolin) or use a mix of feldspar and a little frit.
+25% feldspar (high-quality low iron) will give less fired warping and less translucency, 35% will give the best translucency and the least stability in the kiln.
+The rest of the recipe is high-quality white-burning kaolin (e.g. New Zealand).
+For a casting version, cut the bentonite to 1% or less (just enough to impart the plastic strength needed to pull away from the mold).
 Some white kaolins (e.g. English) contain significant fluxes so less feldspar is needed (up to 10% less), this enables higher kaolin and/or silica percentages.